What is the Brownian Motion?

 - Viscosity: Viscosity is fluid’s resistance to flow.
 For water, it is less, but for toothpaste it is high.
 The viscosity is also inversely proportional to the speed of Brownian motion.
 So lesser the viscosity, faster the motion.

-- The Brownian motion acts like a stirring system and thus doesn’t allow the particles to settle down.
+- The Brownian motion acts as a stirring system and thus doesn’t allow the particles to settle down.
 This leads to stability of colloidal solutions.

 - This also helps in distinguishing between the true solution and colloidal solutions.